 Learn more about PrepScholar Admissions to maximize your chance of getting in.

 This national contest allows the country’s most promising young scientists and mathematicians to conduct long-term original research projects and compete to win money.

-Projects may encompass a variety of fields, including the following:
+Projects may encompass a variety of STEM research fields, including the following: